AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-wf-objects-from-shared-linked-in-slack.md

 1. (Optional) Click **[!UICONTROL Assign to user]** to assign the issue to a user.
 1. (Conditional) Start typing the name of a user, if you have clicked **[!UICONTROL Assign to user]**.

-   You cannot assign an issue to a job role or a team&nbsp;from [!DNL Slack].
+   You cannot assign an issue to a job role or a team from [!DNL Slack].

 ## Access portfolios from [!DNL Slack]